WieeRd/auto-lsp.nvim/README.md

 ### `:AutoLsp refresh`

 Each server is checked only once per session for its availability.
-This command will recheck unavailable servers to detect newly installed ones.
+This command will recheck to detect new servers installed after Neovim was launched.
 `FocusGained` and `TermLeave` event will automatically trigger a refresh, so you don't normally need to run this manually.